-Unnanounced AMD Threadripper 1920 Listed, Other Non-X Models Likely To Follow
+Unannounced AMD Threadripper 1920 Listed, Other Non-X Models Likely To Follow

 What Does All Of This Mean?
 (The TL;DR)

-For now, you can pick up the Threadripper 1920X and 1950X on pre-order, but if you plan on overclocking, it might be best to exercise some prudence and wait to see if the non-X models come to market.
+For now, you can pick up the Threadripper 1920X and 1950X on pre-order, but if you plan on overclocking, it might be best to be patient and wait to see if the non-X models come to market.
 After all, it might not make good business sense for AMD to bring those less-expensive, but nearly equivalent (if you overclock), models to market during the pre-order window.

 First, let's cover the most likely new release, which is brought to you by information from several large motherboard vendors.